prisms-center/CASMcode_crystallography/python/doc/usage/prim.rst

 - continuous local (site) DoF
 - continuous global DoF

 The prim is the starting point for constructing a cluster expansion effective Hamiltonian.
 Based on the allowed DoF, it specifies what configurations are possible, and the symmetry of the prim determines the symmetry of the cluster basis functions.
-The :class:`~casm.xtal.Prim` class constructor documentation is :ref:`here <prim-init>`, and this section gives an introduction through examples.
+The :class:`~libcasm.xtal.Prim` class constructor documentation is :ref:`here <prim-init>`, and this section gives an introduction through examples.

 Occupation DoF